johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

 Thanks Matthew.

 Xcode 9 includes a brand new source editor written from the ground up to be super fast.
-In fact, the editor's speed is the first thing I think you'll notice.
+In fact, I think the editor's speed is the first thing you'll notice.

     [scroll down and then up in SolarSystemView.swift]

 It's fully layer backed and opts in to responsive scrolling.
-Momentum scrolling -- super smooth.
-I can grab the scroll thumb and drag that up and down in this 8000+ line file, and it tracks my mouse like it's stuck to it.
-I can jump instantly to any line, including the very bottom of the file.
+It lays out only as much text as it needs, so I can grab the scroll thumb in this 8000+ line file and drag it around like there were only 100 lines.
+And because of that optimized text layout strategy, I can jump instantly to bottom of this file and right back to the top.

-And typing responsiveness, well thats better too.

-One of my favorite features: a couple of Command-pluses to increase the font size, which is really handy for a code review, or a demo!
+In case you can’t read that code, let me just bump up the font size using Command plus — thats one of my favorite new features.
+Surprisingly handy for a code review, or a even a demo.
+It’s the little things, right?

     [press Command-plus a few times]

+Interacting with your code is nicer, but there are also some new issues and fix-its to help you make your code better and write it more quickly.

-In addition to the speed boost, there's a couple of new issues and fix-its.
-I'll type some code that is using new iOS 11 API.
+Let me show you.
+I’ll type some code that is using new iOS 11 API.

     [type "demo1"]